 When deciding which flowers to make for our celestial theme this July, we had to include this variety of viola!
 These felt viola celestial twilight flowers are a beginner-friendly project that’s simple to cut by hand.
 Or you can always use a Cricut Maker or Silhouette Cameo 4.

-To get started, download our flower pattern at the end of the post.
+To get started, download our flower pattern below.
 Then follow our tutorial to make your own felt violas.

 These delightfully dainty blooms are nearly identical to pansies, but they are even smaller.
 To make these felt viola celestial twilight flowers, Krista used a few different felt colors in purple, blue, and pink for the top two petal layers and a bright yellow for the third.
 By following our tutorial you can make this little bouquet fairly quickly and enjoy these pretty pops of color anywhere in your home.